Eternal Warrior: Death and return

 The Unity team later attempts to stop the villain Master Darque from usurping the power of the Geomancer and becoming master of Earth.
 Gilad suffers serious physical damage to save an innocent child and help Tama, the new Geomancer.
 Darque is defeated and Tama tells Gilad the Earth releases him and he can rest now and not return if he wishes.
 Gilad dies.

 Gilad finds himself in an afterlife where he is united with his lost children from different ages, as well as a lost love of his.
 But after deciding that he cannot rest when he knows there are heroes still fighting to protect Earth, and once again believing his actions do make a difference, he leaves behind his loved ones and battles his way back to the land of the living.
 He resumes his role as one of Earth's protectors.

 In the post-apocalyptic 41st century, Gilad (now known to some as the Eternal Emperor) stands guard over an agricultural village atop the ruins of Little Rock, Arkansas.
 Later leading people into battle against the new incarnation of the death cult of Nergal, he hopes their threat is finally ended and wants to live in peace with his community and granddaughter Caroline.
 But seeing Caroline and others showing interest in lost technology and weapons, he fears people will repeat the same mistakes that led to humanity's destruction.
 In 4001 CE, a Rai warrior finds Gilad and recruits him in his efforts to free the current Geomancer from New Japan.

 Powers and abilities

 Original Valiant continuity

 Like his siblings, Gilad is ageless, invulnerable to disease and poison.
 He has superhuman strength, is more resistant to injury than an average human, has enhanced reflexes and speed, and his body heals from injury and damage.
-His millennia of life has also made him a master of all combat and weaponry known to humanity.
+His millennia of life has also made him very skilled in many forms of combat and weaponry.